Strike zone

-In baseball, the strike zone is the volume of space through which a pitch must pass in order to be called a strike even if the batter does not swing.
-The strike zone is defined as the volume of space above home plate and between the batter's knees and the midpoint of their torso.
+In baseball, the strike zone is the area of space through which a pitch must pass in order to be called a strike even if the batter does not swing.
+The strike zone is defined as the volume of space above home plate and between the batter's knees and the midpoint of his torso.
 Whether a pitch passes through the zone is decided by an umpire, who is generally positioned behind the catcher.

 Strikes are desirable for the pitcher and the fielding team, as three strikes result in a strikeout of that batter.
-A pitch that misses the strike zone is called a ball if the batter doesn't swing.
+A pitch that misses the strike zone is called a ball if the batter does not swing at it.
 Balls are desirable for the batter and the batting team, as four balls allow the batter to take a "walk" to first base as a base on balls.